manikishorem44/DrowsinessDetection/README.md

 # DrowsinessDetection
-Driver's drowsiness is the main reason for numerous accidents and identifying the drowsiness and alerting the driver will help in averting such risks.
-So in this project we have used facial expressions of the drivers for altering them.
-We have implemented logistic Regression, CNN and LSTM to figure out which has better performance.
+Driver's drowsiness is the main reason for numerous accidents, identifying the drowsiness and alerting the driver will help in averting such risks.
+So in this project we have used facial expressions of the drivers for altering when they are drowsy.
+We have implemented logistic Regression, CNN and LSTM to figure out the algorithm that gives the highest accuracy.

 # DataSet Used:
 We have used UTA-RLDD dataset for our experiment.
 We have collected 3840 frames of 8 different participants, consisting of frames related to alert and drowsiness in equal ratio.
 We then used this data for training our models.